michaelmalamud/portfolio/README.md

 ## User
 Users to this website would largely be potential employers who want to see past projects to determine my skill set.

+## Use
+Demonstrate the technologies I know, and what I can do with them, to potential employers.

 ## Features
 Mobile-responsive